vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 7 - Add the Endpoint addresses as app settings for Azure Function

 In order for an Azure Function to connect to an Event Hub, it must have access to the connection string for a policy with the appropriate rights.
-In this scenario, two Event Hubs are involved  - the hub that publishes the event from ADT and the hub that publishes the data transformed by the Azure Function to TSI.
+In this scenario, two Event Hubs are involved  - the hub that publishes the event from Azure Digital Twins and the hub that publishes the data transformed by the Azure Function to TSI.

 1. To supply the Event Hub authorization rule connections strings as environments variable, in the Azure portal, navigate to the **func-az220-hub2adt-training-{your-id}** instance.